 First proposed by Breiman (2001), random forests (RFs) are a ML approach from the classification and regression tree family.
 An RF is a collection of decision tree predictors grown via bootstrap samples from a training data set “such that each tree depends on the values of a random vector sampled independently and with the same distribution for all trees in the forest” (Breiman 2001).
 RFs have become popular for classification and regression tasks and have been used to attempt solutions to a wide range of scientific and engineering problems.
 Ahijevych et al. (2016) explain that each tree consists of a series of nodes (or “splits”), each of which is followed by two child branches.
 At the end of each branch is another node with two child branches extending from each node, and so on, as shown in Figure 2.

 A randomly sampled set of vectors of predictor data and their corresponding predictands (or, a set of “cases”) from the training dataset start at the base of a tree within the forest.
 Other trees begin with other randomly sampled sets of cases from the training dataset.
 Then one predictor variable is selected from a random subsample (with replacement, so that the subsample of predictors is available for potential use at any other node in the tree) of all the candidate predictor variables.
-The selected predictor variable (and its associated numerical value) is the one that results in the purest (or sharpest) split between the all predictands from the subsample.
-For example, in a binary classification problem, where the end goal of the forest (and thus, each of the individual trees) is to decide if a case should be labeled “yes” or “no”, the RF algorithm will preferentially select that individual predictor variable (and its associated value) that results in one child branch of a node having as many “yes” votes as possible, leaving as many “no” votes as possible at the end of the other child branch.
+The selected predictor variable is the one that results in the purest (or sharpest) split between all the predictands from the subsample.
+For example, in a binary classification problem, where the end goal of the forest (and thus, each of the individual trees) is to decide if a case should be labeled “yes” or “no”, the RF algorithm will preferentially select that individual predictor variable that results in one child branch of a node having as many “yes” votes as possible, leaving as many “no” votes as possible at the end of the other child branch.